jgildred/fluff/README.md

 - paged display in admin
 - sort in admin list views
 - search users in admin
-- fluff-ui.js support for signup, password reset, email verification and profile editing

 WOULD BE NICE:

 - an easy way to add admin tabs for plugins, or at least a way to edit configs for plugins via admin
 - list of domains to redirect in site config (for cmspages)
-- manage email templates
 - manage error pages
 - page versioning
 - move session timeout to be user specific
 - move apikeys to be tied to users
 - move CORS domains to be tied to users
-- client data updates auto-propogated using fluff.js and web sockets or socket.io
+- client data updates auto-propogated via sockets